 Service layering is the area that has seen the most innovation and which is becoming increasingly complex.
 Sometimes the layers are bank provided and sometimes not.
 An example of complex non-bank layering is PayPal.
 For example a customer may use the Amazon 1-Click ordering which may rely on PayPal as the payment method which in turn relies on a debit card to fund the PayPal account.
-Applepay, Venmo and Googlepay similarly build a proposition on underlying payment mechanisms.
-Klarna, which provides a similar service with additional options (e.g. pay after delivery) is also a type of intermediary service and relies on existing payment mechanisms.
+Applepay71, Venmo72 and Googlepay73 similarly build a proposition on underlying payment mechanisms.
+Klarna74, is a different type of intermediary service creating the concept of 'after-delivery- payment' where Klarna75 assumes the credit and fraud risk thereby enabling buyers to receive their ordered goods.
+Nevertheless this relies on the use of existing payment mechanisms.
 There are also bank provided layers, particularly in real time.
-In Sweden the underlying instant payments service is BIR, while P2P payments are made via SWISH.
+In Sweden the underlying instant payments service is BIR, while P2P payments are made via SWISH76.
 The same model applies in the UK and Denmark.